 Articles cover a very wide range of topics and ideas.
 Rather than lose the variety of perspectives and months in narrowing them down to what passes muster to a group of selective advisors, we prefer a more eclectic balance of editorial voices, from which readers can choose what to embrace and what to ignore.

 How can I contribute to Women in Higher Education?

 Please check the Author’s Guidelines on this web site for details or contact the editor Kelly J. Baker at firstname.lastname@example.org to discuss how your idea can become an article in a future issue.
 She reviews guest submissions on Wednesdays.

 Where do you get your material?

 We attend about a dozen conferences a year in person, and report on selected relevant presentations, including those at NASPA, ACE, NACWAA, NAWCHE, AERA, NILD and Nebraska’s Women in Educational Leadership conference.
-We are delighted to accept opinion contributions by readers and other women leaders, as well as info on successful campus programs and articles based on dissertations.
+We are delighted to accept opinion contributions by readers and other women leaders as well as information on successful campus programs and articles based on dissertations.

 What is your main focus?